tallulahxyz/somecode/README.md

-These files are part of my final project for Program for Cultural Heritage.
-They use python to make up different parts of the project.
+These files are part of my final project for Programming for Cultural Heritage at Pratt.
+They use python to make up different parts of my project.